ofer-podium/casino-back/readme.md

 ### Code Structure and Maintainability

-#### Component-Based Architecture
+#### Reusable Functions and Middleware
-Our application leverages a component-based architecture, which allows for modular and reusable code.
-Each functionality is encapsulated in a component, making it easy to manage and update.
-This approach enhances maintainability and scalability, as components can be independently developed and tested.
+Our application leverages reusable functions and middleware to handle various functionalities.
+This approach enhances maintainability and scalability, as functions and middleware can be independently developed, tested, and reused across different parts of the application.

 #### TypeScript Integration
 TypeScript is used throughout the project to provide static typing.
 This helps catch errors early in the development process, reducing the likelihood of runtime errors.
 TypeScript's strong typing system improves code readability and makes it easier for developers to understand the data flow within the application.